Shop by Products

 Although it's been the subject of many studies, researchers still don't know what causes SIDS.
 One thing we do know: back-sleeping babies are at less risk of SIDS than babies who sleep on their tummies or sides.
 The incidence of SIDS deaths has declined by more than 50% since 1994, when America's first "Back to Sleep" campaign was launched.

 There are several theories regarding the possible causes of SIDS.
-One is that bedding around babies' faces can limit air supply, forcing them to re-breathe exhaled air, which is low in oxygen and high in carbon dioxide, a toxin.
+One is that baby bedding around faces can limit air supply, forcing them to re-breathe exhaled air, which is low in oxygen and high in carbon dioxide, a toxin.
 Another is that SIDS babies may not have the ability to wake themselves when their air is limited, due to a deficit in a part of the brain called the arcuate nucleus.

 While the research continues, most experts agree that it may be a combination of factorsrather than a single causethat contributes to SIDS.
 That's why it's important to take every precaution when laying your baby down to sleep.